 Find a Pirate Ship For Sale?
 Sure, we have one!

-Pirates were never more popular than in recent years as we all followed Jonny Depp as Captain Jack Sparrow.
-One film storyline finds the winds of ill-fortune blowing against Jack Sparrow when a deadly ghost pirate Captain Salazar and his mates escape the Devil’s Triangle.
+Pirates were never more prevalent than in recent years, as we all followed Jonny Depp as Captain Jack Sparrow.
+One film storyline finds the winds of ill fortune blowing against Jack Sparrow when a deadly ghost pirate Captain Salazar and his mates escape the Devil’s Triangle.
 They have only one aim and are determined to kill every pirate at sea, including Captain Jack.
 The only hope for Jack Sparrow is if he is to survive lies in finding the legendary Trident of Poseidon.
 Not such a simple task?
 This powerful artefact bestows upon its possessor total control over the seas.
 Wow, compelling stuff!

-We have a real replica Pirate Ship sold at Network Yacht Brokers Barcelona.
+We have an authentic replica of Pirate Ship at Network Yacht Brokers Barcelona.

 Here are a few famous pirate ships.
 She is a fake made some years ago as a tourist attraction.

 What about real Pirates

-In the day, you could not find a Pirate Ship For Sale anywhere!
-They called it the “Golden Age of Piracy,” thousands of so-called pirates, buccaneers, corsairs, and scurvy sea dogs made a living by plundering all manner of ships at sea.
+You could not find a Pirate Ship For Sale anywhere in the day!
+They called it the “Golden Age of Piracy,” thousands of so-called pirates, buccaneers, corsairs, and scurvy sea dogs made a living by plundering all ships at sea.
 Romantic stories of pirates are many.
 The hard reality is that little has changed in the world.
 So-called pirates still exist and always will.
-Pirates will continue on land or at sea, taking from those who have the possessions they want.
+Pirates will continue on land or at sea, taking from those with the possessions they want.

 Were Pirates honourable?